fujitsu/ism-ansible/ism-ansible.md

 ism_power_on
 ------------

-Instruction to Power-on.
+Instruction for Power-on.

 ### Synopsis

-Instruction to Power-on specified nodes managed by ServerView Infrastructure Manager.
+Instruction for Power-on of the specified nodes managed by ServerView Infrastructure Manager.

 ### Requirements